PSPC-SPAC-buyandsell/von_tails/docs/source/von_tails/installation.rst

 At a minimum, the operator must supply bona fide values for:

 * the genesis transaction path to bootstrap the indy pool.
-* the issuer VON anchor seed and wallet particulars.
+* the issuer VON anchor's seed and wallet particulars.

 Holder-Prover Anchor Host
 -------------------------